Google: U.S. Mobile search overtakes desktop search

 Why Desktop Search Still Matters

-One of the factors that keeps mobile search numbers lower for Google than potential figures is that many smartphone users connect to desired sites directly with apps instead of taking the extra step of clicking a link from a search engine.
+One of the factors that keep mobile search numbers lower for Google is that many smartphone users connect to desired sites directly with apps instead of taking the extra step of clicking a link from a search engine.
 Once a smartphone user downloads apps to all their favorite sites, it reduces the need for searches, except to find new sites.
 That means Google and publishers miss out on potential ad revenue.

 So in a sense, Google and its huge pool of AdSense publishers depend on the survival of desktop search for revenue.
 So don't expect Google to treat desktop sites or searches as dinosaurs anytime in the near future.
 In April the search engine's updated algorithm for mobile search dubbed by the web development community as "Mobilegeddon" was designed to reward mobile-friendly websites and penalize desktop-only sites, but only for mobile search.
 Desktop sites have since not been hurt in Google Search with regard to the mobile search update.